L422Y/AutoPostBot/README.md

 ## Description

 This bot automates Twitter posts.
 It's capable of posting from a list of predefined tweets, generating new tweets using OpenAI and Wikipedia, and posting from an RSS feed.

+Instead of the Twitter API, it uses Puppeteer to automate the Twitter website.
+This means that it can be used with any Twitter account, and it can be used to post tweets with images (once that is implemented).
+It also means that it's not limited by the Twitter API rate limits or fees.

+It moves the mouse around randomly to avoid detection by Twitter's bot detection system.
+It also uses a random delay between tweets to avoid detection.
+The delay is configurable via environment variables.

 Multiple plugins can be enabled, and each plugin has a chance of being used.
 For example, you can enable the `Wikipedia` plugin with a 80% chance of being used, and the `RSSFeed` plugin with a 20% chance of being used.

 It's built on Electron, Puppeteer, and Node.js.